MarkoSokser/Inform7-Jigsaw-game/story.md

 	if the player carries the medical tape: now the other prisoner is bandaged;
 		now the other prisoner is not-bleeding;
+		increase Medical-supplies-used by 1;
+		if Medical-supplies-used is 2:
 			now the medical gauze is nowhere;
 			now the medical tape is nowhere;
 		display the Figure of MarcusBleedingImage;
 		play the sound of WoundClose;
 		say "You quickly wrap the gauze around [prisoner-name-possessive] severed ankle, securing it tightly with the medical tape.